sethalves/snow2-client/README.md

 ```
 $ snow2 -h
 snow2 [arguments] <operation> '(library name)' ...
-  <operation> can be one of: install uninstall list-depends search check
+  <operation> can be one of: install uninstall list-depends search
   -r --repo <url>      Add to list of snow2 repositories.
   -s --symlink         Make symlinks to a repo's source files.
   -v --verbose         Print more.